ernest-alilovic/frontend-nanodegree-arcade-game/README.md

 ## Rules

-The goal is get past the cockroaches to the water.
+The goal is to get past the cockroaches to the water!

 1. Use the arrow keys on your keyboard to move upwards while avoiding the cockroaches.